mahtabfahim/first_project/README.md

 # first_project
 This is an html file.
-By creating this, a new journey has been started
+By creating this, a new journey has been started.